-Recognition of Polytoxic’s artistic and cultural merit is reflected in their positioning as Studio Artists at Queensland Theatre Company (2012), Company in Residence at Brisbane Powerhouse (2009-2012), members of MAPS for Artists (2009 – present), and critical response to their touring works.
-Polytoxic are also strong advocates for multicultural contemporary performance practice and have participated as speakers on this topic at numerous national and international forums.
+Recognition of Polytoxic’s artistic and cultural merit is reflected in their positioning as Studio Artists at Queensland Theatre Company (2012), Company in Residence at Brisbane Powerhouse (2009-2012), members of MAPS for Artists (2009 – 2014), and critical response to their touring works.
+Lisa and Leah continually advocate for intersectional feminist approaches to contemporary performance practice and have participated as speakers on this topic at numerous national and international forums.

 Polytoxic was co-founded in 2000 by Lisa Fa’alafi and Fez Fa’anana, with Leah Shelton joining the collective in 2002.
 Together they developed a style that borrowed from each performer’s intricate background, paying homage to Pacific tradition, Aussie humour, new fangled choreography, delightful theatrics, conceptual costume, slick set design and good ol’ entertainment.
 Since that time the company has morphed and evolved, collaborating with numerous brilliant artists include Kim ‘Busty Beatz’ Bowers, Natano Fa’anana, Mark Winmill, Amanda-Lyn Pearson, Liesel Zink, Sammie Williams, Nerida Matthaei, Anni Davey, Jaxzyn, Samuel Tupou, Pete Foley, Craig & Karl and optikal bloc.